d2207197/python-monorepo-demo/README.md

 ## Getting Started

 1. **Install Poetry**: Follow the [Poetry installation guide](https://python-poetry.org/docs/#installation) to install Poetry.
-2. Check the README under `apps/be-funny/` for more details.
+2. Check the README under `apps/be-funny/` and follow the installation instructions.
+3. Check the structure and `pyproject.toml` under `libs/` to understand how dependencies work.
+4. Check the `pyproject.toml` under `apps/be-funny/` to understand how scripts are defined, and dependencies are managed.

+## Guidelines
-## Applications
+### Applications

-For more details on individual applications, check the README under each application's directory.
-For example, see the README under `apps/be-funny/`.
+- Applications must not be imported by other applications or libraries.

-Each application can contain a `Dockerfile` to build the container for the application.
-This is not part of the demo, but is a common pattern in production.
+- Each application may include a `Dockerfile` for containerization.
+Although not shown in this repository, it is a common practice in production environments.
+- Define Python dependencies in the root `pyproject.toml` file.
+The `Dockerfile` should only manage non-Python dependencies, with the exception of Python itself, Poetry, and pip.

-## Libraries
+### Libraries

-Libraries are located in the `libs/` directory and can be imported by applications as needed.
+- Libraries are located in the `libs/` directory and can be imported by both applications and other libraries.
+- Libraries should not contain a `Dockerfile`.
+All dependencies must be managed through the `pyproject.toml` file.

 ## License